cdktf/cdktf-provider-snowflake/docs/saml2Integration.go.md

 The string containing the Snowflake Assertion Consumer Service URL to which the IdP will send its SAML authentication response back to Snowflake.

 This property will be set in the SAML authentication request generated by Snowflake when initiating a SAML SSO operation with the IdP.
 If an incorrect value is specified, Snowflake returns an error message indicating the acceptable values to use.
+Because Okta does not support underscores in URLs, the underscore in the account name must be converted to a hyphen.
+See [docs](https://docs.snowflake.com/en/user-guide/organizations-connect#okta-urls).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/saml2_integration#saml2_snowflake_acs_url Saml2Integration#saml2_snowflake_acs_url}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/saml2_integration#saml2_snowflake_acs_url Saml2Integration#saml2_snowflake_acs_url}

 ---